 The Technology Pioneers will be honored at the Forum’s Annual Meeting of the New Champions 2012 in Tianjin, People’s Republic of China, on September 11-13, 2012.

 “Recognition from the World Economic Forum is an extraordinary validation of the long-term potential and proven impact AlienVault is already having on business and society,” said J. Alberto Yépez, chairman of AlienVault and managing director of Trident Capital.
 “The company’s innovative products level the playing field, making it possible for everyone—not just large organizations with big budgets—to benefit from a comprehensive security solution.”

 AlienVault has simplified the way organizations detect and respond to today’s ever evolving threat landscape.
 Our unique and award-winning approach, trusted by thousands of customers, combines the essential security controls of our all-in-one platform, AlienVault Unified Security Management, with the power of AlienVault’s Open Threat Exchange, the world’s largest crowd-sourced threat intelligence community, making effective and affordable threat detection attainable for resource-constrained IT teams.
 AlienVault is a privately held company headquartered in Silicon Valley and backed by Trident Capital, Kleiner Perkins Caufield & Byers, Institutional Venture Partners, GGV Capital, Intel Capital, Jackson Square Ventures, Adara Venture Partners, Top Tier Capital and Correlation Ventures.

-AlienVault, Open Threat Exchange, OTX, Unified Security Management, and USM are trademarks of AlienVault and/or its affiliates.
+AlienVault, Open Threat Exchange, OTX, AlienApps, Unified Security Management, USM, USM Appliance, and USM Anywhere are trademarks of AlienVault and/or its affiliates.
 Other names may be trademarks of their respective owners.